Jak and Daxter: The Lost Frontier: Plot

 The game begins with Jak and Daxter, escorting Keira on her journey to become a Sage and help to find the reason for a worldwide Eco shortage.
 After an encounter with Captain Phoenix, an Eco-seeking Sky Pirate, Jak crash-lands on an island at the Brink (the edge of their world) and sets off in search of Eco with which to repair his Hellcat.
 After a successful take-off, Jak must fight off Sky Pirates attacking the ACS Behemoth, an aerial warship captained by Duke Skyheed of Aeropa.
-Jak is given an instrument called the Eco Seeker.
-He is unable to power it because the Eco instability prevents him from using his own Eco powers (along with preventing him from turning into Dark Jak), but Keira is granted permission to study it for a week if Jak proves himself in a test of his fighting skills in the Danger course.
-Daxter falls into the sewers of Aeropa on the way back, where he becomes tainted further by Dark Eco and is temporarily transformed into "Dark Daxter".
-He becomes black, spiky, and in no mood for "soft underpants."
+Jak is given an instrument called the Eco Seeker which would lead to an "Eco Core".
+He is unable to power it because the Eco instability prevents him from using his own Eco powers (including preventing him from turning into Dark Jak), but Keira is granted permission to study it for a week if Jak proves himself in a test of his fighting skills in the city's danger course.
+Daxter falls into the sewers of Aeropa on the way back, where he discovers that there is Dark Eco in the city.
+He ends up being tainted further by Dark Eco flowing out of a pipe and is temporarily transformed into "Dark Daxter"; he becomes black, spiky, and in no mood for "soft underpants."

 Then, Captain Phoenix attacks the building and steals both the Eco Seeker and Keira.
 Jak and Daxter chase Phoenix but are led into a trap, resulting in them crash-landing back on the Island again.
 On the Island the duo meet a Castaway, who knows that Jak has been touched by Dark Eco but can't remember who he was or why he was on the island.
-He mentions that he built the Robots on the Island.
+He mentions that he built several robots the duo encountered on the Island, but they turned against him.
 He also offers to fix Jak's Hellcat, but requires a Velonium Power Pod from the most dangerous robot he created, the Uber-bot 888.
-After Jak and Daxter get the Power Pod, The Castaway fixes his ship, and later sneaks on board.
+After Jak and Daxter get the Power Pod, the Castaway fixes his ship, and later sneaks on board.
 When Jak and Daxter take off they manage to disable Phoenix's ship and land.
-On board Jak and Phoenix argue and tip the Eco Seeker overboard accidentally, so both return to the island once more to retrieve it from a volcanic crater.
-Keira intervenes and makes them call a truce and shake hands.
+On board, Jak and Phoenix argue and tip the Eco Seeker overboard accidentally, so both return to the Island once more to retrieve it from a volcanic crater; Keira intervenes and makes them call a truce and shake hands.
 The Eco Seeker needs more Light Eco to work and they travel to an old research rig used by the Aeropans.
 At the rig, Jak comes across a testing table.
-He realizes from the memory of his own experience with it in Jak II that someone has been experimenting with Dark Eco, vowing to destroy those responsible.
-After finding the Light Eco, Daxter is transformed again when Dark Eco is poured into the container he was in.
+Suddenly remembering his own experience with the same device during his time in Baron Praxis' prison, he realizes that someone has been experimenting with Dark Eco, vowing to destroy those responsible.
+After finding the Light Eco, Daxter is separated from the group again and transformed into Dark Daxter once more.